Celebrating Collaboration: Stanbic Bank Botswana’s Legal and Governance Activities

 Partner Tatenda Dumba spearheads Minchin & Kelly (Botswana)'s Banking and Project Finance Division.
 Her practice encompasses project finance, debt & equity markets, derivatives and hedging transactions and public-private partnerships (PPPs).
 This breadth of knowledge extends to mining, energy, retail and property development.
 Tatenda’s experience in advising multinational banks and development financial institutions on cross-border transactions makes her a sought-after expert in banking and finance, ISDA, custodian and insolvency matters.
 Recognized by Chambers and Partners (Band 3) for her finance and project acumen, she is a trusted advisor for a diverse spectrum of clients.
 She joined Minchin & Kelly (Botswana) in 2017 as a senior associate and her talent and dedication led to her well-deserved partnership promotion in July 2019. / See full biography

-Obakeng Nthomamisi, Associate / Civil & Corporate Litigation
+Obakeng Nthomamisi, Senior Associate / Civil & Corporate Litigation

 Nyaradzo Mupfuti / Partner and Head of Financial Recoveries